Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Experiments

 \textbf{Common properties}.
 Each setup is trained on every category, with every run repeated 3 times using a different random seed.
-Center-crop is disabled for all methods, and a consistent batch size of 32 is used, except for Patchcore where it's set to 8 due to memory limitations.
+A consistent batch size of 32 is used, except for Patchcore where a batch size of 8 is used due to memory limitations.
 The backbone used in all setups is ResNet18, to keep the comparison fair.
 Following~\cite{batzner_efficientad, heckler_backbones} FastFlow, and Reverse Distillation are limited to 200 steps for all setups.
-Other properties are kept the same as provided by the original authors of the models and as implemented in Anomalib~\cite{anomalib}.\\
+Other properties are kept the same as provided by the original authors of the models and as implemented in Anomalib~\cite{anomalib}.